Faustino Asprilla: Style of play

-Regarded as one of the greatest Colombian players of all time, Asprilla was capable of playing as a forward, as a striker, as a centre-forward, as a second striker, or even as a creative, playmaking attacking midfielder in the number ten role.
-Though never a prolific goalscorer, he was a quick, agile and skilful player known for his flair, creativity, technique, power, acceleration, and pace, as well as his eye for goal and ability to create chances and score spectacular goals with either foot; moreover, he was an accurate free kick taker.
+Asprilla was capable of playing as a forward, as a striker, as a centre-forward, as a second striker, or as an attacking midfielder in the number ten role.
+Though never a prolific goalscorer, he was a player known for his flair, creativity, technique, power, acceleration, and pace, as well as his eye for goal and ability to create chances and score goals with either foot; moreover, he was an accurate free kick taker.

 Former playing colleague, Robbie Elliott described Asprilla's playing style: "There were reasons behind everyone Kevin [Keegan] signed.
 With Tino it was that unpredictability, he just unlocked teams.
 His nickname was the octopus because his legs were everywhere and you literally had no idea what he was going to do."

 Despite his talent and unpredictability, he was known for being inconsistent, as well as temperamental and controversial, both on and off the field.
 He was also known for his somersault then double-fist-pump goal celebration.
 Due to his long limbs, he was given the nickname il polipo ("the octopus", in Italian), during his time in Serie A, as well as cobra, due to his playing ability.